wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 The Wavefront Query Builder makes Wavefront even more accessible to all users in your organization.
 The Query Builder is a layer on top of the Wavefront Query Language, and is not a replacement for the Query Editor.
 Query Builder supports most elements of the Wavefront Query Language, though a few of the more advanced functions are only available in the Query Editor.
 This includes functions such as aliasMetrics(), if(), retainSeries(), etc. For further information on these functions, see [Wavefront Query Language Quick Reference](query_language_reference.html).

 **Note** After you manually edit a query built using Query Builder, you cannot return to editing using the Query Builder.

-For a video overview, see:

-{% include video.html file="nbsabve6yg" %}

 ## Enabling Query Builder